What is Digital Manufacturing?

 - Enable more efficient operations through improved visibility into plant floor operations and equipment performance, which make it possible to adopt predictive maintenance and condition monitoring practices.

 - Gain agility and resilience with an automation strategy based on converged edge computing, which makes it possible to realize adaptive, flexible automation.

 As enterprise IT converges with plant floor operations technology (OT), numerous use cases across the manufacturing cycle become possible.
 The intelligent factory of the future enables many advances to help manufacturers remain competitive in a dynamic landscape:

-Virtual product development: Digital design and simulation technologies, including remote visualisation, computer-aided design (CAD), computer-aided engineering (CAE) and electronic design automation (EDA) solutions, make faster, more reliable design, modelling and simulation possible.
-These virtual processes also reduce the time, expense and materials needed to develop physical prototypes to test new products.
+Virtual product development: Digital design and simulation technologies, including remote visualization, computer-aided design (CAD), computer-aided engineering (CAE), and electronic design automation (EDA) solutions, make faster, more reliable design, modelling, and simulation possible.
+These virtual processes also reduce the time, expense, and materials needed to develop physical prototypes to test new products.

 Maintenance and repair: “See what I see” technologies put line workers directly in touch with remote experts for faster diagnosis and resolution of equipment issues and make specific expertise more accessible for more plant locations.

 Video analytics: Sophisticated sensors and video analytics enable greater speed and accuracy in the quality assurance process, making it possible for workers to more quickly intervene and reduce the amount of low-quality product that must be discarded.